Laplacian Dynamics on Cographs: Controllability Analysis through Joins and Unions: Cographs Eigenvalues and Eigenvectors

+In this part, we derive conditions under which the eigenvalues associated with two internal nodes of a cotree are distinct.
+Also, we will see how to choose some rows of a modal matrix associated with an eigenvalue of a cograph such that the resulting matrix is invertible.

-Using (\ref{spect}) in Theorem \ref{thmm4}, we can characterize the nontrivial spectrum of a cograph $G$.
+As mentioned before, one can characterize the nontrivial spectrum of a cograph by using (\ref{spect}) in Theorem \ref{thmm4}.
 However, note that for some $1\leq i<j\leq h$, we may have $\lambda_i=\lambda_j$.
-The next result identifies conditions where the updated eigenvalues of two internal nodes at the root are distinct.
+The next result identifies conditions under which the updated eigenvalues of two internal nodes at the root are distinct.